-- 22. Resolution XII.10 on Wetland City Accreditation of the Ramsar Convention formalized a framework to promote the conservation and wise use of wetlands and regional and international co-operation, as well as to generate sustainable socio-economic benefits for local populations. - 23.
-Resolution XII.10 states that: "This accreditation would encourage cities that are close to and depend on wetlands, primarily Wetlands of International Importance, but also other wetlands, to establish a positive relationship with these wetlands through increased participation and awareness and consideration of wetlands in local planning and decision making." - 24.
-Paragraph 7 of the Framework for Wetland City accreditation of the Ramsar Convention annexed to Resolution XII.10 states that: "a candidate city for the Wetland City accreditation would be
+Resolution XII.10 on Wetland City Accreditation of the Ramsar Convention formalized a framework to promote the conservation and wise use of wetlands and regional and international co-operation, as well as to generate sustainable socio-economic benefits for local populations.

+Resolution XII.10 states that: "This accreditation would encourage cities that are close to and depend on wetlands, primarily Wetlands of International Importance, but also other wetlands, to establish a positive relationship with these wetlands through increased participation and awareness and consideration of wetlands in local planning and decision making."

-- approved as an accredited Wetland City by the Independent Advisory Committee, after being proposed by the Contracting Party on whose territory it stands and completing the accreditation procedure described below.
+Paragraph 7 of the Framework for Wetland City accreditation of the Ramsar Convention annexed to Resolution XII.10 states that: "a candidate city for the Wetland City accreditation would be approved as an accredited Wetland City by the Independent Advisory Committee, after being proposed by the Contracting Party on whose territory it stands and completing the accreditation procedure described below.
 Newly accredited cities join the global network of Wetland Cities established by this framework.
-Accreditation as a Wetland City of the Ramsar Convention is not intended to confer any legal rights or legal obligations on the city or the Contracting Party." - 25.
+Accreditation as a Wetland City of the Ramsar Convention is not intended to confer any legal rights or legal obligations on the city or the Contracting Party."

 Resolution XII.10 calls (in paragraphs 13 and 14) for Contracting Parties to submit proposals to the Secretariat for forwarding to the IAC.
-According to paragraph 15.b of the annexed Framework, these proposals should be submitted "within one year of the closing of the previous meeting of the Conference of the Parties".
-In line with the Normalized Timeline (Table 1), the Secretariat launches the call for applications for new and renewed applications on 1st July in year 1.
+In line with the Schedule (Table 1), the Secretariat launches the call for applications for new and renewed applications within up to 6 months after the previous COP.